anovi/selectonic/README.md

 Callback functions except `create` and `destroy` may get arguments:
 * `event` — event object from mouse or keyboard handlers.
 * `ui` — object that contains properties with HTML elements:
-	* `target` — link to targeted element, that has clicked or chosen by keyboard.
+	* `target` — link to an element, that has clicked or chosen by keyboard.
-	* `focus` — link to focused element.
+	* `focus` — link to an element that has been a target previously;
 	* `items` — jquery collection of changed items – it could differ from event to event.
 Look at a table below.

-Callback functions and arguments that they receives:
+Callback functions in order which they are called and with arguments which they are receives:
 <table>
 	<thead>
 		<tr>